 Mar.
 2/2013 Doing a lot of reading and reviewing for Bookus Publishing as some of the samples I’ve read are now in 2nd stage and needing another review with a view to the full story.
 There’s a committment I’ve entered into and will see it through.

 Jan.
 29/2013 It’s a new year and The Far Bank is now available at almost all eBook sites.
-VooDoo Bully has two chapters being critiqued in my writers group.
+VooDoo Boy is now VooDoo Bully and has two chapters being critiqued in my writers group.
 I sold a short story Car Wash Kitty to Summit Studios for their anthology later this year.
 Thinking about some tropical time.

 Dec.
 18/2012 Diligently editing The Far Bank with a planned mid-January release.
 Check out my juvenile/children’s writing section for a taste.